AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/admin-integration.md

 ## Example

-For example, on the storefront 3D Secure verification is integrated for the Braintree payment method, but it should not be available in Admin panel
-The DI configuration for [authorization](https://glossary.magento.com/authorization) request builder for [admin area](https://github.com/magento/magento2/tree/2.3/app/code/Magento/Braintree/etc/adminhtml/di.xml) looks like following:
+For example, if the storefront 3D Secure verification uses the Braintree payment method, but you don't want it to be available in the Admin panel, then the DI configuration for the [authorization](https://glossary.magento.com/authorization) request builder for the [admin area](https://github.com/magento/magento2/tree/2.3/app/code/Magento/Braintree/etc/adminhtml/di.xml) would be something similar to:

 ```xml
 <virtualType name="BraintreeAuthorizeRequest" type="Magento\Payment\Gateway\Request\BuilderComposite">